MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-customer-adoption-kit.md

 ### How to Get Started User Guide

-Use this guide to educate users on the new Microsoft Edge.
+Use this guide to educate users about Microsoft Edge.
 The guide includes overviews of the UI, menus, and features.
 We've also included tips to help users get started.

 :::image type="content" source="media/customer-adoption-not-md/ms-edge-get-started-guide.png" alt-text="Get Started User Guide How to ...":::

 ### Email templates

-Use these email templates to announce that the new Microsoft Edge is available for users.
+Use these email templates to announce that Microsoft Edge is available for users.
 These templates include tips and tricks to get the most out of the browser.

 :::image type="content" source="media/customer-adoption-not-md/ms-edge-email-template.png" alt-text="Email template for tips and tricks":::

 ### Digital Signage

-Use the following digital signage to inform users about the new Microsoft Edge:
+Use the following digital signage to inform users about Microsoft Edge:

 - Enterprise new tab page
 - Multiple Profiles and Cross Platform